tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Description</td>
-			<td>Proposes an amendment to the value of dwc:sex using the bdq:sourceAuthority.</td>
+			<td>Proposes an amendment to the value of dwc:sex using the bdqval:sourceAuthority.</td>
 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL PREREQUISITES_NOT_MET if dwc:sex is bdq:Empty; AMENDED the value of dwc:sex if it can be unambiguously matched to a term in the bdq:sourceAuthority; otherwise NOT_AMENDED</td>
+			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL PREREQUISITES_NOT_MET if dwc:sex is bdqval:Empty; AMENDED the value of dwc:sex if it can be unambiguously matched to a term in the bdqval:sourceAuthority; otherwise NOT_AMENDED</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>